diia-open-source/diia-setup-howto/backend/LINKDEPS.md

 $ npm link @diia-inhouse/configs @diia-inhouse/eslint-config @diia-inhouse/test @diia-inhouse/types
 ```

-Command above will install and use already linked packages.
+The command above will install and use already linked packages.

-**We assume that linking process is already done for each package from list above.**
+**We assume that the linking process is already complete for each package from the list above.**

 ### **3. Build `@diia-inhouse/errors`**